saturncloud/examples/examples/dashboard-dash/README.md

 ## Overview
 With [Dash](https://dash.plotly.com/) from Plotly, data scientists can produce low-code data apps by abstracting away much of the technologies and protocols typically required for interactive data visualization.
 Deploying a Dash app on Saturn Cloud provides not only a scalable backend for your app but also a url link for dissemination.

 In this example, we create a simple UI showing a [Uniform Manifold Approximation and Projection (UMAP)](https://umap-learn.readthedocs.io/en/latest/) model projection of the famous MNIST digits and fashion datasets.
-The app will read the data, train the UMAP model, and produce a 3D graph of the result.
+The app will read the data, train the UMAP model, and produce a 3D graph of the result using [plotly](https://plotly.com/python/).

 ## Creating the App
 All the app code is contained in a file called "app.py."
 To deploy this app on Saturn Cloud, call `python app.py` as the command in a Saturn Cloud deployment.
 See [Saturn Cloud docs](https://saturncloud.io/docs/examples/dashboards/dashboard/) for more detailed instructions on deploying this and other dashboards.